Simon Reevell: Professional career

 Based in chambers in Sheffield, he practises in general criminal law, specialising in defending service personnel at courts-martial both in the UK and abroad.

 Political career

 2010 general election

 Reevell was selected to represent the Conservative Party in Dewsbury at the 2010 general election coinciding with a very significant 60% boundary change at those elections.
 The 5 ward constituency of Dewsbury at the 2005 General election saw the Labour wards of Heckmondwike and Liversedge leave and be replaced with two semi-rural Conservative wards of Kirkburton and Denby Dale, thus making the new Dewsbury seat a Tory marginal.
 Reevell subsequently won the seat from Labour with a small majority of 1,526 (2.8%).
-It was only the second time the that the seat of Dewsbury had been won by a Conservative MP and both times it happened after the exact same boundary change, where the non-Dewsbury population was greater than the Dewsbury population.
+It was only the second time that the seat of Dewsbury had been won by a Conservative MP and both times it happened after the exact same boundary change, where the non-Dewsbury population was greater than the Dewsbury population.